zcash/halo2/book/src/design/keys.md

   for diversified addresses.

-Other than the above, Orchard retains the same design rationale for its keys and addresses as Sapling.
+Other than the above, Orchard retains the same design rationale for its keys and addresses as Sapling, and the same bech32 encoding.
 For example, diversifiers remain at 11 bytes, so that Orchard addresses are the same length as Sapling addresses.

+The "human-readable part" for Orchard payment addresses is "zo", i.e. all addresses have the prefix "zo1".
+Other prefixes and key formats will be described in section 5.6 of the protocol specification.

 ## Hierarchical deterministic wallets